 Will the Foundation continue to match Club and District financial contributions?

-Global Grants will provide a 100% World Fund match to DDF and a 50% World Fund Match for Club cash contributions.
+Global Grants will provide an 80% World Fund match to DDF and no World Fund Match for Club cash contributions.
 There is no TRF match for District Grants.

 Which Type of Grant for Your Rotary Project?